atomone-hub/genesis/CONSTITUTION.md

 - IBC token transfers
 - ICS1 and ICS2 management

-The hub shall not be used for experimentation.
+The root hub chain shall not be used for experimentation.
 Experimentation should occur in other zones.

 ### Section 2: AtomOne Hub Governance